 One such major change was how the Agile Manifesto believed in “working software over comprehensive documentation.”
 This was intended to streamline development processes but this principle has led many to believe that Agile doesn’t need technical documentation – causing many frustrations in the long run.

 This can’t be further from the truth.
 Technical documentation builds the foundation for most software development projects.
 Instead, Agile prefers collaboration over documentation, emphasizing the need to produce just enough documentation to convey requirements.

 This article covers Agile documentation, discusses its importance, and explores the steps of producing documentation for your organization.

 What is Agile Documentation?

-Agile documentation is the process of producing technical documentation within the principles mentioned in the Agile Manifesto.
+Agile documentation is the process of producing technical documentation within the principles mentioned in the Manifesto.

 These principles include the following: